 What is an appropriate duration (sessions are often structured by the week)?

-- Is there a particular interest or skill set your child is seeking to either learn or improve upon such as: outdoor skills, sports, swimming, horses, arts, sea, computers, acedmics, etc.?
+Is there a particular interest or skill set your child is seeking to either learn or improve upon such as: outdoor skills, sports, swimming, horses, arts, sea, computers, acedmics, etc.?

-- Are you seeking a summer program which is coed, all boys, or all girls?
+Are you seeking coed, all boys, or all girls program?

-- Is a competitive or non-competitive envirionment more suited to your child's nature?
+Is a competitive or non-competitive envirionment more suited to your child's nature?

-- Are any siblings currently campers?
+Are any siblings currently campers?
 If so, is the program they are attending appropriate or suitable for both children?

-as well as a means to send camp directors an initial email request for more information directly from all listings.
+These are just a few questions to consider - which can only be answered specifically by you as a family.
+Once you have clearly defined your goals, it will become easier to zero in on some possibilities for a summer program which meets your criteria.
+The Camp Channel offers multiple ways to search for a camp as well as a means to send camp directors an initial email request for more information directly from all listings.
 A quick email inquiry might help you to acquire pertinent information, but also may establish an initial dialogue with a director.
-Most directors of camps for kids will be happy to field your questions by email or telephone and provide you with some sort of promotional marketing matarial such as a brochure, website, or DVD.
-Some directors may even invite you to visit the camp grounds (i.e. open house or private visit) to obtain a first hand look at the facilities & to alllow for a more direct engagement of the camp director and senior staff.
+Most directors will be happy to field your questions by email or telephone and provide you with some sort of promotional marketing matarial such as a brochure, website, or DVD.
+Some directors may even invite you to visit the camp grounds (i.e. open house or private visit) to obtain a first hand look at the facilities & to allow for a more direct engagement of the camp director and senior staff.

 Ultimately, the responsibility is yours as a parent to ask all the necessary and pertinent questions to insure your child's summer experience is as safe, rewarding, and enjoyable as possible!